2. Numeric vectors#

 denoted “.

-”.
-It can be read via a call to getwd.
+”, which can be read via a call to getwd.

 For instance, if the working directory was